ayaanthelegend/ayaanthelegend/README.md

 # About Me

-I'm a developer who enjoys creating systems that solve problems rather than simply writing code.
+I am a dumb coder who codes pretty much anything and takes forever cause i focus on project bbased learning

-My primary interests lie in **backend engineering, artificial intelligence, automation, and game development**, where performance, scalability, and architecture matter as much as functionality.
+My primary interests lie in **Ai and Game development**.

-Instead of focusing on small scripts, I prefer building complete products—from APIs and AI integrations to interactive applications and developer tools.

 ### Open To